Dynamic random-access memory: Synchronous graphics RAM

-Synchronous graphics RAM (SGRAM) is a specialized form of SDRAM for graphics adaptors.
-It adds functions such as bit masking (writing to a specified bit plane without affecting the others) and block write (filling a block of memory with a single colour).
+Synchronous graphics RAM (SGRAM) is a specialized form of SDRAM for graphics adapters.
+It adds functions such as bit masking (writing to a specified bit plane without affecting the others) and block write (filling a block of memory with a single color).
 Unlike VRAM and WRAM, SGRAM is single-ported.
 However, it can open two memory pages at once, which simulates the dual-port nature of other video RAM technologies.

 Graphics double data rate SDRAM

 Graphics double data rate SDRAM is a type of specialized DDR SDRAM designed to be used as the main memory of graphics processing units (GPUs).
 GDDR SDRAM is distinct from commodity types of DDR SDRAM such as DDR3, although they share some core technologies.
 Their primary characteristics are higher clock frequencies for both the DRAM core and I/O interface, which provides greater memory bandwidth for GPUs.
-As of 2020, there are seven, successive generations of GDDR: GDDR2, GDDR3, GDDR4, GDDR5, GDDR5X, GDDR6 and GDDR6X.
+As of 2025, there are eight successive generations of GDDR: GDDR2, GDDR3, GDDR4, GDDR5, GDDR5X, GDDR6, GDDR6X and GDDR7.

 Pseudostatic RAM

 Pseudostatic RAM (PSRAM or PSDRAM) is dynamic RAM with built-in refresh and address-control circuitry to make it behave similarly to static RAM (SRAM).
 It combines the high density of DRAM with the ease of use of true SRAM.
 PSRAM is used in the Apple iPhone and other embedded systems such as XFlar Platform.

-Some DRAM components have a "self-refresh mode".
+Some DRAM components have a self-refresh mode.
 While this involves much of the same logic that is needed for pseudo-static operation, this mode is often equivalent to a standby mode.
 It is provided primarily to allow a system to suspend operation of its DRAM controller to save power without losing data stored in DRAM, rather than to allow operation without a separate DRAM controller as is in the case of mentioned PSRAMs.

 An embedded variant of PSRAM was sold by MoSys under the name 1T-SRAM.
 It is a set of small DRAM banks with an SRAM cache in front to make it behave much like a true SRAM.
 It is used in Nintendo GameCube and Wii video game consoles.

 Cypress Semiconductor's HyperRAM is a type of PSRAM supporting a JEDEC-compliant 8-pin HyperBus or Octal xSPI interface.